heptarch/heptarch.github.io/drafts/tarkovsky.md

 	</div>
 	</figure>

-Chiara watched intently as I signed and dated a slip, then drained her sambuca and handed me two keys: a heavy, single-toothed barrel key for the room itself, and a Schlage for the filing cabinet I was to have access to.
+Chiara watched intently as I signed and dated a slip, then stubbed out, drained her sambuca and handed me two keys: a heavy, single-toothed barrel key for the room itself, and a Schlage for the filing cabinet I was to have access to.
 She left as abruptly as she had arrived.